 - UN Global Compact & Principles of Responsible Management Education (PRME)

 - Ethics in Accounting

-For example, topics such as Australasian business practice and education, the place of the employee, the questions of sustainability and of responsible accounting, as well as the place of human rights in the workplace, are encouraged.
-We are however open to novel topics in this field, hence we are prepared to create an Open Stream.
+For example, topics such as Australasian business practice and education, the place of the employee, the questions of sustainability and of responsible accounting, as well as the place of human rights in the workplace, were encouraged.

-This year at ABEN we are planning a dedicated workshop for PhD students.
-In this session PhD participants will have an opportunity to meet with senior scholars, discuss their research and ask questions related to issues beyond their dissertation (such as managing the supervisory relationship, how to find and work with co-authors, understanding reviewing and publishing processes).
-The workshop will also provide the students an opportunity to meet with other students undertaking research in the field of Business Ethics.
-Pre-registration for this workshop is required as the number of participants will be limited.
+In 2014, ABEN held the first dedicated workshop for PhD students.
+In this session PhD participants were given the opportunity to meet with senior scholars, discuss their research and ask questions related to issues beyond their dissertation (such as managing the supervisory relationship, how to find and work with co-authors, understanding reviewing and publishing processes).
+The workshop has also provided the students with an opportunity to meet with other students undertaking research in the field of Business Ethics.

 Thanks to Michelle Greenwood for coordinating the Doctoral workshop.